mikebowler/jekyll_jirametrics/quickstart.md

 A successful run prints a line like:

 ```
-Verified https://improvingflow.atlassian.net — authenticated as Mike Bowler
+Verified https://improvingflow.atlassian.net (authenticated as Mike Bowler)
 ```

-If it can't authenticate, it tells you why — see [Errors and how to fix them]({% link troubleshooting.md %}) for the fix.
+If it can't authenticate, it tells you why; see [Errors and how to fix them]({% link troubleshooting.md %}) for the fix.

 ## 4. Find your board and its columns